imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 * frequency (in-house CNV frequency)
 * target region (if set in the main filter panel for variants)
 * genes (if set in the main filter panel for variants)
+* phenotypes (if set in the main filter panel for variants)
+* text (if set in the main filter panel for variants)
 * generic annotation columns

 For each CNV the following properties are shown (3):